emacs-php/php-mode/README.md

 > The [latest version][releases] of PHP Mode supports Emacs 30.
 > Please feel free to [open a discussion][discussions-emacs30] if you have any issues upgrading to Emacs 30.

+> [!IMPORTANT]
+> PHP Mode has been rewritten and no longer depends on CC Mode.
+Indentation is now handled by an engine derived from `js.el`, which is bundled with GNU Emacs.
+The previous CC Mode based implementation is still available as `php-cc-mode`; see [Legacy CC Mode implementation](#legacy-cc-mode-implementation-php-cc-mode).

 > [!WARNING]
 > After upgrading Emacs, when you open a PHP file for the first time, you may encounter errors related to CC Mode.
 These errors occur because a previously byte-compiled version of PHP Mode, cached on your disk, differs from the newly installed one.
 Reinstalling PHP Mode should resolve the issue.
 >